patrickboland4/coursera_computing_python/README.md

 # coursera_computing_python
-pb's projects for Coursera Specialization in Computing - Programming in Python
+pb's projects for Coursera's Specialization in Computing - Programming in Python